Applying for postdoctoral fellowships

 Content

-The School of Social and Political Science welcomes applications for postdoctoral research.
-This page gives details about the most frequently-applied for postdoctoral fellowship schemes, general guidance about how to start the application process, and information about School approval.
+The School of Social and Political Science (SPS) welcomes applications for postdoctoral research.
+This page gives details about the most frequently-applied for postdoctoral fellowship schemes, general guidance about how to start the application process, and information about School pathways and support.

 The most commonly-applied for schemes are: